ClickHouse/ClickHouse/docs/en/query_language/functions/array_functions.md

 1. At first, the source array (['hello', 'world']) is sorted according to the result of the lambda function applied to the elements of the arrays.
 The elements that are passed in the second array ([2, 1]), define a new position of corresponding elements from the source array.
 The result is an array ['world', 'hello'].
 2. Array that was sorted on the previous step, is reversed.
 So, the final result is ['hello', 'world'].

-Another example is shown below.
-In this example, sorting order is specified by the string values:
+Another examples are shown below.

 ``` sql
 SELECT arrayReverseSort((x, y) -> y, [4, 3, 5], ['a', 'b', 'c']) AS res;